-They also have the privilege of staying overnight in the home of local families in the small town of Mastatal and become part of the small rural Costa Rican community in which they are guests.
+Students have the privilege of staying overnight in the home of local families in the small town of Mastatal.
 Students are placed in their homestay families in pairs based on their level of Spanish, study topic, and family dynamics.
 The homestay families are handpicked by the coordinating organization, Tropical Adventures in Education, and final placement is done in conjunction with the UCI Program Director and the Local Guide.
 The homestay experience is an invaluable part of the program, allowing students to step further outside their comfort zone while trying out their Spanish language skills and engaging in Costa Rican family life.

 Experiencing the Coast